 Breedism is the dog equivalent of racism and breed specific laws fail to make the community safer.
 Breed bans instill fear in people’s minds and turn them against perfectly normal dogs.

 “A 'breed' doesn’t do these things, an individual dog does.
-Hysteria of banning breeds isn’t the answer.
-It’s hard to generalise about a breed of dog — the type of owner, the behaviour of the victim are also pertinent to the incident.
+The hysteria of banning breeds isn’t the answer.
+It’s hard to generalise about a breed of dog — the type of owner, the behaviour of the victim is also pertinent to the incident.
 Ultimately it is the responsibility of the owner to keep the dog safe from scary situations and keep people safe from a dog that might be reactive.”

 Dr Katrina Ward – Tasmanian Veterinary Behaviourist

-With the overwhelming lack of evidence to the efficacy of breed-specific laws, and the targeting of responsible pet owners and their dogs that inevitably results when these laws are enacted, PetRescue favours breed-neutral laws that hold reckless dog guardians accountable for their dogs’ unacceptable behavior.
+With the overwhelming lack of evidence to the efficacy of breed-specific laws and the targeting of responsible pet owners and their dogs that inevitably results when these laws are enacted, PetRescue favours breed-neutral laws that hold reckless dog guardians accountable for their dogs’ unacceptable behaviour.